bvaughn/react-error-boundary/README.md

 to ensure that re-rendering the children will not result in a repeat of the same error happening again.

+`onReset` will be called with whatever `resetErrorBoundary` is called with.
+In the case of `resetKeys`, it's called with the `prevResetKeys` and the `resetKeys`.
+This can help you differentiate between a reset that occurred due to a "try again" button click and one trigged by a `resetKeys` change.

 ### `resetKeys`

 Sometimes an error happens as a result of local state to the component that's